StefanBryda/AddiCate/README.md

 1. Prepare either Docker desktop or server that suports hosting websites using PHP.
 2. Clone repository to the location of your prepared enviroment by typing into the terminal: `git clone [repository URL]`

+## Database Setup:
+1. Open phpMyAdmin.
+2. Create a new database named `addicate`.
+3. Go to the Import tab and upload the SQL file found at:
+   `AddiCate/website/database/addicate.sql`
+4. Once imported, the tables will be ready and used.

 ## Tips for working on the product
 - All files related to the website are stored in folder "AddiCate/website" with the exception of exported game, which is stored on "AddiCate/addicate/exports/web/demo3"
 - To work on the game itself it is needed to install Godot Engine (Warning! not to mistake with Godot Engine-.NET).
 After instalation and opening the engine project can be imported from "AddiCate/addicate"